You are here

 References in the text should consist of the author and year.
 Provide complete citations in alphabetical order at the end of the Project Plan.

-Describe current and pending grants or contracts — whether from public or private sources — from which the investigators included in the proposed project are now drawing or anticipate drawing support, including any in-kind contributions.
-Identify program by title, agency, or organization supporting such work, the level of financial support given, and the percentage of time spent on each project.
+Describe current and pending grants or contracts — whether from public or private sources — from which each of the key investigators included in the proposed project are now drawing or anticipate drawing support, including any in-kind contributions.
+Identify project by title, agency, or organization supporting such work, and the total level of financial support given for the project, the percentage of time (or calendar months) spent on each project, and the (projected) start and end dates.
 Briefly describe the contents of each.
 If any of these overlap, duplicate, or are being replaced or supplemented by the present application, justify and delineate the nature and extent of the scientific and budgetary overlaps or boundaries.

 Provide information on the education and research and/or professional experience for professional personnel and consultants beginning with the Principal Investigator.
 Do not exceed 2 pages per individual.